 The project

-Maxime ran his architecture practice from a shared office in the Marais but wanted to combine his living and working spaces in a single location.
-His specifications were precise: an unusual volume with a ceiling height of at least 3.50 meters, abundant natural light, a flexible space that could accommodate a 25 sqm workshop area, and a location in eastern Paris, between the 3rd and 11th arrondissements.
+Maxime ran his architecture practice from a shared office in the Marais but wanted to bring his living and working spaces together under one roof.
+His brief was precise: an unusual volume with a ceiling height of at least 3.50 metres, plenty of natural light, a flexible layout that could take a 25 sqm workshop area, and a location in eastern Paris, between the 3rd and 11th arrondissements.

-After six months of personal monitoring on standard property portals, Maxime had found nothing matching his criteria.
-The rare lofts listed exceeded his budget or did not have the volumes he was looking for.
-He then turned to Home Select, knowing that this type of property rarely circulates on the visible market.
+After six months watching the standard portals himself, Maxime had found nothing that fitted.
+The few lofts listed were over budget or lacked the volumes he wanted.
+He then turned to Home Select, knowing this kind of property rarely surfaces on the visible market.

 The search strategy

-Our property hunter adopted an approach focused on off-market properties.
-The first step was to map former workshops, artisan premises, and warehouses in the 11th and 3rd arrondissements likely to be sold.
-Our property hunter contacted owners directly through the land registry, approached building caretakers in the inner courtyards of the Charonne neighborhood, and activated a network of agents specialized in unusual properties.
+Our property hunter worked the off-market.
+The first step was to map former workshops, artisan premises and warehouses in the 11th and 3rd arrondissements that might come up for sale.
+Our property hunter approached owners directly through the land registry, called on building caretakers in the inner courtyards of Charonne, and drew on a network of agents who specialise in unusual properties.

-In parallel, each lead was verified from a regulatory standpoint: the property’s designation in the land registry, PLU regulations, and the possibility of a change of use if needed.
-This dual approach, combining field prospecting and legal verification, is essential for unusual properties, where administrative setbacks are common.
+Each lead was checked against the regulations at the same time: the property’s designation in the land registry, PLU rules, and the scope for a change of use if needed.
+This twin approach, field prospecting alongside legal checks, is essential for unusual properties, where administrative setbacks are common.

 The property found

-The selected loft is a former carpentry workshop converted to residential use in the 2000s, located in an inner courtyard on rue de Charonne.
-It offers 95 sqm of floor area with a ceiling height of 4.20 meters under a north-facing glass roof, providing the ideal light for an architect.
-An 18 sqm mezzanine houses the sleeping area.
-The ground floor comprises a large open space of 65 sqm, a fitted kitchen, a shower room, and a separate WC.
+The loft is a former carpentry workshop converted to residential use in the 2000s, set in an inner courtyard on rue de Charonne.
+It offers 95 sqm of floor area with a 4.20-metre ceiling under a north-facing glass roof, the ideal light for an architect.
+An 18 sqm mezzanine holds the sleeping area.
+The ground floor takes in a large open space of 65 sqm, a fitted kitchen, a shower room and a separate WC.

 The property was in good overall condition.
-The technical installations (electricity, plumbing, underfloor heating) dated from the 2002 renovation and remained functional, although an electrical upgrade was recommended, at an estimated cost of 8,000 euros.
+The technical installations, covering electricity, plumbing and underfloor heating, dated from the 2002 renovation and still worked, though an electrical upgrade was advisable at an estimated 8,000 euros.

 The negotiation

-The owner was considering selling around 910,000 euros but had not yet engaged an agent.
-Our property hunter gained access to the property in advance through a caretaker contact.
-The initial offer of 820,000 euros was backed by comparable transactions in the neighborhood (DVF data), the cost of the electrical upgrade, and the unusual nature of the property, which reduces the pool of potential buyers.
+The owner was thinking of selling at around 910,000 euros but had not yet engaged an agent.
+Our property hunter got early access through a caretaker contact.
+The opening offer of 820,000 euros rested on comparable transactions in the neighbourhood (DVF data), the cost of the electrical upgrade and the unusual nature of the property, which narrows the pool of potential buyers.

-After two rounds of discussion, the seller accepted 845,000 euros.
-The saving compared to the owner’s initial estimate was 65,000 euros, or 7.1%.
+After two rounds, the seller accepted 845,000 euros, a saving of 65,000 euros, or 7.1%, on the owner’s initial estimate.
 The preliminary sale agreement was signed within ten days of the first viewing.

 What this mission illustrates

-Access to off-market properties changes the game for unusual property searches.
-Lofts, workshops, and characterful properties do not circulate through the same channels as standard apartments.
-A property hunter who actively prospects on the ground accesses opportunities invisible on portals.
-This is precisely the added value of an off-market search led by a professional.
+Access to the off-market changes everything for unusual property searches.
+Lofts, workshops and properties with character do not move through the same channels as standard flats.
+A property hunter who prospects actively on the ground reaches opportunities invisible on the portals.
+That is the value of an off-market search led by a professional.

-Regulatory verification in advance avoids dead ends.
-For an unusual property, the question of change of use, PLU compliance, and the conformity of the designation is crucial.
-Our property hunter systematically integrates this verification before even suggesting a viewing to the client.
+Checking the regulations early avoids dead ends.
+For an unusual property, change of use, PLU compliance and the conformity of the designation all matter.
+Our property hunter runs these checks before so much as suggesting a viewing.

-Negotiating before the official listing creates a structural advantage.
-When a property is not yet on the market, there is no competition between buyers.
-The seller, who has not yet incurred agency fees or endured multiple viewings, is often more open to discussion.
-This negotiation window is one of the key advantages of working with a property hunter.
+Negotiating ahead of the official listing brings a structural advantage.
+When a property is not yet on the market, buyers are not competing.
+The seller, who has not yet paid agency fees or sat through endless viewings, is often more open to discussion.
+That window is one of the chief advantages of working with a property hunter.

 Looking for an unusual property in Paris?
 Our property hunters access off-market properties through their field network.
 Contact us to start your search.